stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BEN

-*(chuckling)* Oh, yes.
+_(chuckling)_ Oh, yes.
 We were talking about mantis shrimps.

 #### TIM

-*(laughing)* Oh yeah!
+_(laughing)_ Oh yeah!
 Twenty minutes ago. __[laughs]__

 #### BRYN

 But, one of the key features is any *receiver* of an electromagnetic signal works best when it is approximately the *same size* as the wavelength of the thing it's receiving. [__BEN:__ Ah.]
 So in fact, the bits in our eye which pick up visible light are about the same size as the wavelength of visible light, and therefore, it's very easy to think of creatures which have slightly bigger or slightly smaller, and therefore, can pick up... things the size of that.
-But it would-- It's almost impossible to imagine a creature which can *see* radio waves, 'cause the wavelength of radio waves is several meters, and that would have to mean that the constituent parts of their eye that detected radio waves[__TIM:__ Yeah.] would have to be that large.
+But it would-- It's almost impossible to imagine a creature which can *see* radio waves, 'cause the wavelength of radio waves is several meters, and that would have to mean that the constituent parts of their eye that detected radio waves [__TIM:__ Yeah.] would have to be that large.
 So you'd have to be talking about some sort of theoretical giant space whale that could see radio waves.

 #### BEN

-Oh, they're star marlins.
+Oh, they're Star Marlins.

 #### TIM

-If *only* we had... space whales and star marlins.
+If *only* we had...
+Space Whales and Star Marlins.

 #### BRYN